 So what is your business doing to make sure that you not missing out on the ability to have others rave about your business?

 You should actively have spots on your website, in your newsletters and offline communications, and also within your office that are actively soliciting reviews, and making it easy for your customers to find out where to go to leave their 2 cents.

 Finally, it is always a great idea to put some type of reward or incentive program in place to promote enthusiasm and evangelism for your business.
 It is always a good idea to have a motivated customer base, and sweetening the pot and giving them a reason to engage more with your business, can provide a nice bump in your revenue.

 • Freebies or discounts for making a set number or dollar amount of purchases

-• Incentivizing new referrals by giving them an extra bonus such as a gift card or free services.
-This can be added on to popular referral systems, such as ReferMe IQ
+• Incentivizing new referrals by giving them a bonus such as a gift card or free services.
+This can be added to popular referral systems, such as ReferMe IQ

 • Providing some type of recognition to customers who reach a certain amount of engagement with your business.

 Regardless of the methodology, programs like these can pay off big-time, and they tend to work on your behalf with little or no ongoing effort.